-This week, National Archives and EPA launched a contest that I wish I could enter myself.
+Recently the National Archives and EPA launched a contest that I wish I could enter myself.
 I could, if I change my name, age, birth date and occupation, but since that would be frowned upon I’ll stick to what I’m doing behind the scenes.

-Right now, there is an opportunity for that energy and their creativity to be part of an international project, recognized by renowned judges and exhibited around the United States.
+Right now, there is an opportunity for that energy and creativity to be part of an international project, recognized by renowned judges and exhibited around the United States.
 On top of that, the grand prize for this contest will be $500, courtesy of the Foundation for the National Archives.

 Jeanethe Falvey, State of the Environment project-lead at the United States Environmental Protection Agency, Boston, Massachusetts.